lmendezr/FixMeRUM_Mockup/ReadMeG11.txt

 Steps to upload to server

-1. unzip the zip-file
+1. Browse to the \FixMeRUM_Mockup\ folder
-2. the index.html file will be the first file that should be opened.
+2. Open the index.html file will be the first file that should be opened.